Project Introduction :

-Over the course of their Wellcome Hub residency (2017-18), artist Charlie Murphy, science writer Philip Ball, BBC medical correspondent Fergus Walsh and clinical neurologist Professor Nick Fox have personally participated in Dr Selina Wray’s molecular research to investigate how the brain works and how different dementias function on a cellular level.
+Over the course of their Wellcome Hub residency (2017-18), artist Charlie Murphy, science writer Philip Ball, BBC medical correspondent Fergus Walsh and clinical neurologist Professor Nick Fox participated in Professor Selina Wray’s molecular research to investigate how the brain works and how different dementias function on a cellular level.

-Inspired by their dialogues with lab staff and members of Rare Dementia Support groups, the BiaD team are creating a range of responses to this research to inform and encourage debate on the profound metaphysical, ethical, legal and personal questions raised by this rapidly expanding field of bio-technology.
+Inspired by their dialogues with lab staff and members of Rare Dementia Support groups, the BiaD team have developed multiple innovative responses which inform and encourage debate on the profound metaphysical, ethical, legal and personal questions raised by this rapidly expanding field of bio-technology.